Johnlxzhou/fish-repo/README.md

 Update1: Nicholas and I have just defeated the wall of flesh and enabled hard mode.

 Update2: We have started mining for cobalt and orichalcum.
 Adamantite has not been spotted yet.
 I received a new bow and yoyo.
 Current bank account is 91 gold (I am rich.)

+Plan3: destroy more altars in order to spawn in more hardmode ore, kill slime queen and begin preparing for the mechanical bosses.